 Fine Arts Scholarship

-Merion Mercy Academy is pleased to announce the Sister Ethel Sweeney, RSM Fine Arts Scholarship.
-A partial scholarship is awarded to one student for each year she attends Merion Mercy.
+The Sister Ethel Sweeney, RSM Fine Arts Scholarship. is a partial scholarship awarded to one student for each year she attends Merion Mercy.
 Click here for application form and criteria.

 The Frances M. Maguire '53 Art & Design Gallery

 We are so serious about the study of art that a new art and design center recently opened as part of the Upward & Onward Campaign.
 The inspiring art studios are equipped with everything needed for all forms of art instruction–fine art to digital design.
 The space also includes a student exhibit gallery.